MathieuNls/bianca/bianca.md

 ### Che by Eclipse (F$_1$-measure = 10.05%)

-Eclipse Che is part of the Eclipse IDE ttha provides development support for a wide range of programming languages such as C, C++, Java and others.
+Eclipse Che is part of the Eclipse IDE.
+Eclipse provides development support for a wide range of programming languages such as C, C++, Java and others.
 Despite the fact that the Che project has a decent amount of defect-commits (169) and that it is in the blue cluster (dominated by Apache,) BIANCA was only able to detect 9 _risky_ commits.
 After manual analysis of the 169 defect-commits, we were not able to draw any conclusion on why we were not able to achieve better performance.
 We can only assume that Eclipse's developers are particularly careful about how they use their dependencies and the quality of their code in general.
 Only 2% (169/7,818) of their commits introduce new defects.

 ### Annotations by Excilys (F$_1$-measure = 3.13%)